OlgaNazarenko/WebPy_HW13/README.md

 ### Part 2:
 Django project (created site using Django, similar to http://quotes.toscrape.com) [^2].
+For the start need to start Docker through Docker Compose:

+    docker-compose up

-Run the following command to start the server in folder **quotes**:
+Then, run the following command to start the server in folder **quotes**:

       python3 (py) manage.py runserver